Recipes from professional Chef Tallyrand:

 column last week looked and talked a little about garlic

-<click here> . .
+<click here>

-this marvelous plant, that actually belongs to the lily
+marvelous plant.
+Garlicactually belongs to the lily

-family and is a sterile plant, (cannot be grown from
+family and is a sterile plant (cannot be grown from

 seed).
-Garlic has been revered for centuries and not
+Garlic has been revered for centuries and

-just by the French.
+not just by the French.
 Around the world, for over four

 millennia garlic has held many important roles in daily

-human life, it has not only been used for cooking but
+human life.
+It has not only been used for cooking but

 was also taken therapeutically and nutritionally by